MuhammedBuyukkinaci/My-Kubernetes-Notes/README.md

 5) To list available contexts, run `kubectl config get-contexts`.

-6) THere can be many contexts but one of them can be used at the same time.
+6) There can be many contexts but one of them can be used at the same time.
 The commands that we entered are run on current context.
 To see the current context, run the following

 ```shellscript
 kubectl config current-context